Under-construction and off-plan property are preferred choices when foreigners decide to invest in real estate in Southeast Asia.

 f.
 You pay the interest based on the loan amount disbursed to the developer from the bank.
 In case you’re a cash buyer, you pay the amount yourself in accordance with the completion of the construction stages

 g.
 The developer informs you once the development is completed.
 You arrange to obtain the Vacant Possession (VP) from the developer

 Financing under-construction properties in Malaysia

 Both local and foreign buyers can apply for a mortgage when buying property in Malaysia.
-An important point to make is that the decision taken by the bank strongly depends on the documents provided from you as an applicant.
+An important point to make is that the decision was taken by the bank strongly depends on the documents provided by you as an applicant.